cityofaustin/atxopendata.rocks/pages/publish.md

 ## Methods of Publishing Your Dataset
 There are three methods for publishing datasets to data.austintexas.gov:

-- Manual: This method is generally used with datasets that are fairly uncomplicated and not updated frequently (refresh rate >4 times/year).
+- Manual : This method is generally used with datasets that are fairly uncomplicated and not updated frequently (refresh rate > 4 times/year).

-- Automation: When a dataset is updated more frequently, this method allows for automatic updates to Austin's Open Data Portal.
+- Automation : When a dataset is updated more frequently, this method allows for automatic updates to Austin's Open Data Portal.
 If you need wish to choose this route.
-Please contact the Austin Open Data Initative team or feel free to explore Socrata’s tool, Datasync​, a tool that can be learned by technical and non-technical data publishers/Liaisons alike.
+Please contact the Austin Open Data Initiative team or feel free to explore Socrata’s tool, Data sync​, a tool that can be learned by technical and non-technical data publishers/Liaisons alike.

-- Programmatic (API to API): If a dataset needs to be updated in real-time, the programmatic method is the best option.
+- Programmatic (API to API) : If a dataset needs to be updated in real-time, the programmatic method is the best option.
 However, it requires some technical savvy.​

 Using one of these publication methods, the next steps are to upload the data to Austin's Portal.
 Please note a Data Liaison/Publisher along with his or her department is responsible for reviewing the datasets for its security, quality, and metadata.